DAVID J. WILLIS ATTORNEY

 TICs are written up as general partnerships but are nonetheless focused on a specific deal, often a larger project such as an apartment complex or a strip center.
 Promoters seek out investors, usually affluent novices, who are packaged together in their personal capacities.
 In other words, these newbie investors do not form an LLC or corporation to act on their behalf in the deal; they sign the TIC agreement individually and then go on to personally guarantee a seven or eight-figure note to a bank.
-If the value of the investment (often inflated to begin with in order to provide up-front fees for the promoters) declines, the results are often unfortunate for the investors.
+If the value of the investment (often inflated to begin with in order to provide up-front fees for the promoters) declines, the results are usually unfortunate for the investors.
 The promoters—who have since taken their profits and moved on to other schemes—are the winners.

 Real estate lawyers are accustomed to counseling TIC investors who have awakened to find that a lender suddenly seeks to hold them individually liable for a very large sum.
 Few consulted an attorney before signing up with the TIC.
 Many are otherwise smart and successful professionals who should have known better.